-Your cat or dog is scratching herself like crazy, but you aren't sure whether or not it could be a flea problem.
-The microscopic bugs are hard to see underneath your pet's hair, after all.
-If you believe that your cat or dog may be having issues with a flea allergy, make sure you look into the symptoms and treatments for it.
+If your cat or dog is scratching herself like crazy, it could be a flea problem.
+The microscopic bugs are hard to see underneath your pet's hair, but it is important to diagnose the problem and treat your pet with flea and allergy medication as recommended by your veterinarian.

 When fleas feed on your dog, their saliva goes into your dog's skin, and the antigens in the saliva lead your allergic dog to have an intense itch.
 One flea bite can make your dog feel itchy for many days at a time.
 Usually, dogs between the ages of two and five experience FAD.
 If your dog has other allergies, they're going to be much more susceptible to FAD as well.